 Today, I would learn some arithmetic, no doubt, and a few state capitals, why we fought the wars we fought, what Anne of Green Gables would get up to next, and why I shouldn’t mix bleach with ammonia.

-The futility, or the insignificance of it to these country children, is shown in the sentence above.
+The futility, or the insignificance of war to these country children, is shown in the sentence above.
 War is listed in the same sentence as far more mundane things, including cosy fiction.
 The children don’t see the point of war.

 Annabelle realises she must do well at school.
 With two brothers she won’t have the opportunity to run the family farm.
 She has been told to study hard and get a career.
 Other girls of that era would have been told to marry well, but expectations were changing rapidly for women both during and after the war.